 Is it efficient?

-What are the benefits of using a fogger for pest control in greenhouses?
+There are multiple benefits of using a fogger to get rid of pests in greenhouses.

 The fogging process is much quicker than the alternative, which would be hand-picking the pests out of the whole greenhouse.
 Foggers also offer much better results.

 On top of that, a fogger also limits how much pesticide or insecticide you use during treatment.
 This helps you be more eco-friendly and ensures that your greenhouse doesn’t get a pesticide overdose.

 A fogger will also make sure that the insecticide- or pesticide-laced fog covers not only the top of the plants but the bottom, too.
 This will stop any pests from taking cover under the foliage and surviving treatment.

 Well, there are a few things that might make you rethink your decision to use a fogger in your greenhouse.

 These drawbacks include the fact that foggers will tend to leave a bit of residue in your greenhouse.
 This is especially true if you use an oil-based insecticide or pesticide.
 Also, not all solutions work on all pests and insects.
 So, you might need to fog with a few different fogging solutions to get rid of all of your different pests and insects.